ibm-cloud-architecture/refarch-cloudnative-kubernetes/docs/istio.md

 ```

 ## Cleanup

 To kill all port-forwarding connections, run the following command:

 ```bash
 killall kubectl
 ```

 To delete Kiali secret, run the following command:

 ```bash
 kubectl delete secret kiali -n istio-system
 ```

 To disable automatic sidecar injection, run the following command:

 ```bash
 kubectl label namespace default istio-injection-
 ```

 To uninstall `bluecompute-ce` chart, run the following command:

 ```bash
 helm delete bluecompute --purge # --tls if using IBM Cloud Private
 ```

 Lastly, to uninstall `istio` chart, run the following command:

 ```bash
 helm delete istio --purge # --tls if using IBM Cloud Private
 ```

-## Conclusion
-Congratulations for finishing reading this document.
-That was a lot of information.
-Let's recap the stuff we learned today:
-* Minimum requirements to allow pods to benefit from the service mesh features.
-* How to properly create liveness and readiness probes that will work in a service mesh, even when Mutual TLS is enabled.
-* Istio's current limitations with StatefulSet-based services and how to to get Deployment-based Istiofied services to communicate with StatefulSet services outside of the service mesh.
-* How to create custom Istio YAML files for more granular control of Istio configuration for each microservice.
-* Deployed Istio and enabled Grafana, Service Graph, Jaeger Tracing, and Kiali dashboards.
-* Deployed the Bluecompute into Istio-enabled cluster and enabled Istio Gateway.
-* Generated networking load against Istio Gateway to generate telemetry and tracing metrics for the web and catalog services.
-* Used Grafana to visualize the networking request volume on both services.
-* Used Service Graph to visualize Bluecompute's entire network architecture and view inbound and outbound request volume on each service.
-* Used Jaeger to search and analyze network traces for calls between the web and catalog services.
-* Used Kiali to do all the above plus exploring Istio configuration for each service.

-By doing all the above, you now have the ability to modify existing services/applications to leverage most of the Istio service mesh features and debug running applications using Istio's telemetry and tracing information.